 - CMS received 1,400+ letters of intent for this program at last count.

 5. What are some key challenges?

-- Timeline: This whole thing was supposed to come out in September.
-It’s now too late in the year for ACOs and potential participants to build their recommendations, convene their boards, and make decisions this year.
+- Timeline: It’s now too late in the year for ACOs and potential participants to build their recommendations, convene their boards, and make decisions this year.
 They’ll need to fast-track their decisions over the next few months in order to be ready for performance start in 2021.